 Then continue with the LDPC encoding process as in 36.3.13.3.5 (Encoding process for an EHT MU PPDU), during which is always incremented as in Equation (36-55), and is always recomputed as in Equation (36-56).

-If the TXVECTOR parameter TRIGGER_METHOD is TRIGGER_FRAME (TBD) and the LDPC Extra Symbol Segment field in the Trigger frame is 0, set initial parameters to and .
+If the TXVECTOR parameter TRIGGER_METHOD is TRIGGER_FRAME and the LDPC Extra Symbol Segment field in the Trigger frame is 0, set initial parameters to and .
 Then continue with the LDPC encoding process as in 36.3.13.3.5 (Encoding process for an EHT MU PPDU), during which and are not changed.

-If the TXVECTOR parameter TRIGGER_METHOD is TRS (TBD), then the parameter LDPC_EXTRA_SYMBOL is 1, and initial parameters are set to and , where is the value of the UL Data Symbols subfield of the TRS Control subfield.
+If the TXVECTOR parameter TRIGGER_METHOD is TRS, then the parameter LDPC_EXTRA_SYMBOL is 1, and initial parameters are set to and , where is the value of the UL Data Symbols subfield of the TRS Control subfield.
 Then continue with the LDPC encoding process as in 36.3.13.3.5 (Encoding process for an EHT MU PPDU), during which is always incremented as in Equation (36-55), and is always recomputed as in Equation (36-56).

 Packet extension

-If transmitting an EHT TB PPDU for which the TXVECTOR parameter TRIGGER_METHOD is TRIG-GER_FRAME (TBD), each transmitter of an EHT TB PPDU shall append a PE field with a duration calculated using Equation (36-88) except for an EHT TB feedback NDP, which has (TBD). [#653r1]
+If transmitting an EHT TB PPDU for which the TXVECTOR parameter TRIGGER_METHOD is TRIG-GER_FRAME, each transmitter of an EHT TB PPDU shall append a PE field with a duration calculated using Equation (36-88) except for an EHT TB feedback NDP, which has (TBD). [#653r1]

-If transmitting an EHT TB PPDU for which the TXVECTOR parameter TRIGGER_METHOD is TRS (TBD), each transmitter of the EHT TB PPDU shall append a PE field with the duration equal to the value specified in the TXVECTOR parameter DEFAULT_PE_DURATION.
+If transmitting an EHT TB PPDU for which the TXVECTOR parameter TRIGGER_METHOD is TRS, each transmitter of the EHT TB PPDU shall append a PE field with the duration equal to the value specified in the TXVECTOR parameter DEFAULT_PE_DURATION.

 36.3.16.2 Power pre-correction

-A STA transmits an EHT TB PPDU at the STA’s maximum transmit power for the assigned EHT-MCS if the UL Target Receive Power subfield of the User Info field in the Trigger frame that solicits the EHT TB PPDU or the UL Target Receive Power subfield of the TRS Control field of the frame that solicits a response in an EHT TB PPDU (TBD) indicates that the maximum transmit power is needed.
+A STA transmits an EHT TB PPDU at the STA’s maximum transmit power for the assigned EHT-MCS if the UL Target Receive Power subfield of the User Info field in the Trigger frame that solicits the EHT TB PPDU or the UL Target Receive Power subfield of the TRS Control field of the frame that solicits a response in an EHT TB PPDU indicates that the maximum transmit power is needed.

-is the expected receive signal power indicated in the UL Target Receive Power subfield in the User Info field in the Trigger frame or the UL Target Receive Power subfield in the TRS Control field (TBD).
+is the expected receive signal power indicated in the UL Target Receive Power subfield in the User Info field in the Trigger frame or the UL Target Receive Power subfield in the TRS Control field.

 …

-is the AP’s transmit power, in units of dBm/20 MHz, as indicated by the AP Tx Power subfield of the Common Info field in the Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format), or the AP Tx Power subfield of the TRS Control field, the encoding of which is specified in 9.2.4.6a.1 (TRS Control) (TBD).
+is the AP’s transmit power, in units of dBm/20 MHz, as indicated by the AP Tx Power subfield of the Common Info field in the Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format), or the AP Tx Power subfield of the TRS Control field, the encoding of which is specified in 9.2.4.6a.1 (TRS Control).

 …

-A STA includes its UL power headroom in the EHT TB PPDU following the rules defined in 35.x (Non-AP STA behavior for UL MU operation) (TBD).
+A STA includes its UL power headroom in the EHT TB PPDU following the rules defined in 35.4.2.3 (Non-AP STA behavior for UL MU operation).

 Straw Poll: Do you support to incorporate the proposed draft text in this document 11-21/0663r3 to the next revision of TGbe draft?